Suvratam/aws-project/README.md

 ## Optimizations

-What optimizations did you make in your code?
-E.g. refactors, performance improvements, accessibility
+What optimizations and same time by deployig into aws cloud.